hythe55/DataSaveService/README.md

   local profile = DataSaveService:GetProfile(player)
 end)
 ```
-The `ProfileRemoved` event fires right after a Profile is removed.
+The `ProfileRemoved` event fires right after a Profile is removed and released.
 This may fire on server shutdown causing code to not run before it closes.

 ## Classes